bethylamine/bethylamine.github.io/library/gc-arguments/rights.md

    health care for transgender individuals, as well as working to reduce the social factors that contribute to mental health disparities.

+## See also

+* [The struggle of trans and gender-diverse persons](https://www.ohchr.org/en/special-procedures/ie-sexual-orientation-and-gender-identity/struggle-trans-and-gender-diverse-persons) (United Nations Office of the High Commissioner)

+## References

 [^1]: <https://ilga.org/trans-legal-mapping-report>
     ![2023-04-16 01_36_57-TLMR2019-EN](https://user-images.githubusercontent.com/130214958/232286959-44df9d30-1b97-4dad-9975-eba2ff225280.png)